aschuerch/Microbial-Genomics-2018/_episodes/11-annotation.md

 > > annotation/anno_ERR029207/ERR029207.txt:CDS: 4071
 > >
 > > These *M. tuberculosis* genomes contain between 4067 and 4075 coding regions.
-> > Is your solution the same or do you have other numbers?
-What could be a possible explanation
-> > if the solution differs?
 > > ~~~
 > > {: .output}
+> Is your solution the same or do you get other numbers of coding regions?
+What could be possible explanations
+> if the solution differs?
 > {: .solution}
 {: .discussion}